 It’s the number one question digital nomads get asked alongside How do you afford to travel so much?.
-And both go hand in hand, because they are connected.
-A digital nomad is by definition someone who works online and with that she/he gains the freedom to choose from where to work.
-So, the answer to the how to afford travelling full-time is simple: most digital nomads don’t have to pay rent or any ongoing utility bills.
+And both go hand in hand because they are connected.
+A digital nomad is by definition someone who works online with a location independent business and with that, she/he gains the freedom to choose from where to work.
+So, the answer to the “how to afford travelling full-time” is simple.
+Critically, most digital nomads don’t have to pay rent or any ongoing utility bills.
 And since travelling is for many a passion, they simply combine their location independence with their passion for travelling and use the money they earn to pay for their trips.

 “Travel is the only thing you buy that makes you richer”